 - ii.
-However, the lobbyist has not been effective in increasing library funding and the multitype systems are considering not renewing the contract with the lobbyist.
-The multicounty, multitype library systems have not received an increase in funding since 2008. - iii.
+However, the lobbyist has not been effective in increasing funding and the multitype systems are considering not renewing the contract with the lobbyist. - iii.
 Currently, the contract is in effect for two more years, then NLLN and other multitypes will reconsider nonrenewal. - 1.
 George, Linda S. MCU